Shalika-WUR/Limited-impact-of-heat-extremes-in-Indian-wheat-and-soy-under-climate-smart-agriculture/README.md

-This repository provides the codes for the analysis done "Limited impact of heat extremes in Indian wheat and soy under climate-smart agriculture".
+This repository provides the codes for the analysis done in "Limited impact of heat extremes in Indian wheat and soy under climate-smart agriculture".

 You find the following R codes: